npm install -g hyperssh // ssh / fuse client stubs

 On a server or a machine running an ssh-server, run:

-This will start announcing the server on the DHT and will print out the Noise Public Key of the server.
+This will start announcing the server on the DHT and will display the Noise Public Key of the server.

-To connect to the server on another computer, pass the Noise Public Key to the
+To connect to the server from another machine, pass the keypair to the

 hypersshcommand, along with an optional username: